Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: Conclusion

-In this paper, we computed the Nekrasov partition function for 5d $\mathcal{N}=1$ $Sp(2)$ gauge theories with an antisymmetric hypermultiplet and $N_f \le 4$ flavors using the refined topological vertex method based on a 5-brane web diagram with non-zero mass of the antisymmetric matter.
-The corresponding 5-brane web diagram has the jumps on $(p,q)$-plane (or its dual diagram is generically non-toric), and can be regarded as a Higgsed 5-brane web diagram.
+In this paper, we computed the Nekrasov partition function for 5D $\mathcal{N}=1$ $Sp(2)$ gauge theories with an antisymmetric hypermultiplet and $N_f \le 4$ flavors using the refined topological vertex method based on a 5-brane web diagram with the nonzero mass of the antisymmetric matter.
+The corresponding 5-brane web diagram has jumps on $(p,q)$-plane (or its dual diagram is generically non-toric), and can be regarded as a Higgsed 5-brane web diagram.
 To implement the topological vertex method on these 5-brane webs, we considered its unHiggsed 5-brane web and properly tuned the K\"{a}hler parameters associated with the Higgsed edges.
 As such Higgsing can be considered locally as Higgsing on a 5-brane web diagram for $T_2$-theory, we developed systematic tunings of K\"{a}hler parameters for a $T_2$-diagram, so that such $T_2$-tuning can be applicable to various Higgsed 5-brane web diagrams.
 It is also straightforward to extend the $T_2$-turning to $T_N$-tuning.
-As an example of $T_3$-tuning, we considered 5d $\mathcal{N}=1$ $Sp(3)$ gauge theory with an antisymmetric.
+As an example of $T_3$-tuning, we considered 5D $\mathcal{N}=1$ $Sp(3)$ gauge theory with an antisymmetric.
 We checked that our results agree with known results based on the ADHM method, up to two instanton contributions.

-By redefining the parameters of the theory to make the fiber-base duality manifest \cite{Mitev:2014jza}, the partition functions expressed in terms of new parameters explicitly show enhanced global symmetry $E_{N_f+1}\times SU(2)_{\rm antisym.}$, yielding the Gopakumar-Vafa invariants of 5d $Sp(2)$ gauge theories with an antisymmetric hypermultiplet and $N_f \le 4$ flavors.
+By redefining the parameters of the theory to make the fiber-base duality manifest \cite{Mitev:2014jza}, the partition functions expressed in terms of new parameters explicitly show enhanced global symmetry $E_{N_f+1}\times SU(2)_{\rm antisym.}$, yielding the Gopakumar-Vafa invariants of 5D $Sp(2)$ gauge theories with an antisymmetric hypermultiplet and $N_f \le 4$ flavors.

-Though we did not present the result with higher number of flavors due to prolonged computation time with higher flavors, it is straightforward to compute the partition function for $Sp(2)$ theory with higher number of flavors ($N_f=5,6,7,8$) and for higher rank $Sp(N)$ gauge theory.
+Though we did not present the result with a higher number of flavors due to prolonged computation time with higher flavors, it is straightforward to compute the partition function for $Sp(2)$ theory with $N_f=5,6,7,8$ and for higher rank $Sp(N)$ gauge theory.